costajob/ruby-app-servers/README.md

 When HTTP pipe-lining is enabled Puma outperforms other application servers by a large margin.
 Passenger was simply not able to perform on par with Puma, although it offers better latency.
 As expected all of the application servers are in the same league when keep-alive is disabled.

+### Memory
+Memory consumption seems to be inversely proportional to throughput: Unicorn is the less memory-hungry application server, followed by Passenger, Puma MRI and, with a large margin, Puma JVM.

 ### Dependencies
 All of the application servers, but for Unicorn, depends on the Rack gem.